An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 Another fun way to personalize wine glasses is with glass etching!
 It’s easier than you think!
 Check out my DIY glass etching tutorial here.

-Can you think of any other sayings to put on Halloween wine glasses??
+Can you think of any other sayings to put on wine glasses??
 My next project is mugs!
 I’ll let you know what I find!

 If you’d like to save the tutorial for later, simply hover the image below and PIN It now!